 The basis for the financials will be developing assumptions around membership and service pricing, membership and revenue-generating service ramp-up, membership churn (attrition), and staff compensation in your projections.
 Other key line items for the operating budget include rent, administrative costs, insurance, utilities and sales and marketing.

 You’ll also need a start-up budget that includes capital expenditures such as construction and equipment as well the working capital you’ll need to operate the club before it breaks even.

 Once you have the numbers worked out, summarize the data, define your assumptions, and write a short introduction for the beginning of this section.

-The appendix is your gym business plan’s last section and where you’ll include all supporting documents.
+The appendix is your gym/fitness studio business plan’s last section where where you’ll include all supporting documents.

 Common items to include are: